-The size of the key of I.CA root certification authority using ECC cryptography is 384 bits at minimum.
-The size of the keys of other issued Certificates is stated in specific CP.
+The size of the key of I.CA root certification authority using ECC cryptography is 384 bits at minimum, the size of the keys in certificates od subordinate certification authorities issued by this root certification authority is 256 bits at minimum, the size of the keys of OCSP responders is 256 bits at minimum.
+The size of the keys of other issued certificates is stated in specific CP.